Welcome to today's edition of the Rush 24-7 podcast.

 Folks, I don't know if we can do the whole three hours today.

-They actually gonna make it happen.
+They're actually going to make it happen.

 She's talking to the commissioner now.